I was so happy when she said yes and wrote this post for my blog. Introducing, Yael, the woman who thought me almost everything I know about baking!

 - Pour a little more then half the dough onto the baking pan, make sure it’s an even layer, don’t press it, let it stay loose.

 - Pour over it the jam, you can do it with a big spoon and then try to spread it a little to all corners with the back of the spoon.
-Pour the rest of the dough on the jam, spread to even the layer and put it in the oven until the crumbs on top are golden brown about 35 minutes.
+Pour the rest of the dough on the jam, spread to even the layer and bake until the crumbs on top are golden brown about 35 minutes.

-- Take the pan out of the oven, put it on a cooling rack, and while the cake is still hot cut it with a sharp knife into squares to make the cookies, any size you like.
+- Take the pan out of the oven, put it on a cooling rack, and while the cake is still hot cut it with a sharp knife into squares to make bars, any size you like.
 I like to cut them into small cookies.
-Let it cool completely before moving it to a cookie box that has a good vacuum seal.
+Let it cool completely before storing it in an airtight container.